-Prerequisite or concurrent: PC705, PC706, PC707
+Prerequisite or concurrent: PC705, either PC706 or PC716, PC707

 MH708 Principles of Psychotherapy Across the Lifespan(3-0)

 This course describes principles of multiple psychotherapeutic modalities.
 Emphasis is placed on developing psychotherapeutic skills relevant to the Psychiatric Mental Health Nurse Practitioner role.
 This course reviews communication techniques to facilitate the therapeutic process of the patient-provider relationship across the lifespan.